 Want to order as a kit?
 Click on the green links in this chart for all the info!

 Our pre-assembled kits are suitable for all wall types with the exception of walls with external insulation, cladding, and thin-walled concrete elements.
 Alternatives can be put together in all cases.

 Height x Width: standard up to max.
 1.5 m x 1.5 m; with a Heavy / Massive Kit up to 2.4 m x 2.4 m.
 The meshes in the basic grid (blue) are 0.4 to 0.8 m; in the Heavy / Massive Kit up to 1.2 m; those in the secondary grid (grey) are 15 - 25 (40) cm.
 Trellis base: ~0.5 - 1.2 m above the ground.
 With more material the basic form can be extended as desired.

-Installation: as shown in the diagrams; please also refer to the installation tips in chart above).
-The assembly effort is considerably higher than with other cable systems!
+Installation: as shown in the diagrams; please also refer to the mounting tips in chart above.
+The installation effort is considerably higher than with other cable systems!
 The ropes of the secondary grid remain slack; otherwise, they distort the structures of the main grid.
 The horizontal ropes require special care: they are best installed with a slight wave movement ("oscillating").
 Or they can be set roughly straight in several steps, which requires more installation effort.